 Great lighting design probably has the biggest impact on a space after great architecture.
 It is both an art and a science: it requires both creative flair and mastery of a varied, complex and continually evolving set of disciplines.
 Critically it’s also about really understanding each client, and being able to help them transform their aspirations and dreams into reality.

-Lighting is fundamental to the way a space looks and feels; nothing can replicate the feel good factor of sunshine pouring through windows on a spring day, but artificial lighting plays a key role in how we feel about our homes.
+Lighting is fundamental to the way a space looks and feels.
+Nothing can replicate the feel good factor of sunshine pouring through windows on a spring day, but artificial lighting plays a key role in how we feel about our homes.
 Done well it can be uplifting, dramatic, soothing, and practical.
 Done badly it can be dingy, cold, glaring, inadequate and boring – or all of the above!
+Residential lighting design lifts lighting out of the everyday and helps you make the most of your space.

-Really good lighting design has never been easy to do, but the rate of technological and regulatory change is making it harder.
+Great lighting design is not easy to do.
+The rate of technological and regulatory change is making it harder.
 It’s something that has to be planned at the start of a build, but you don’t know whether you’ve got it right until the very end.
 Long before the electrician starts asking for plans you might want to consider using a professional lighting designer…